flyteorg/flytectl/docs/source/gen/flytectl_create_project.rst

-Creates a project given the name and id of the resource.
+Create a project given its name and id.

 ::

  flytectl create project --name flytesnacks --id flytesnacks --description "flytesnacks description" --labels app=flyte

 .. note::
    The terms project/projects are interchangeable in these commands.